Questions about genetic counseling and testing

 Yes.
 The results of any genetic testing will be recorded in your medical records.
 This information is made available to your health care providers so that they can make appropriate medical management recommendations and decisions.

 Our services are covered by many insurance plans.
 When you make your appointment, you will be assigned to a care center that best matches your cancer risk.
+At MD Anderson, the visit for the genetic counselor is not currently billed to your insurance, but your insurance may be billed if the genetic counseling visit includes a physician appointment.
 In order to verify if your insurance company will cover your visit, please contact your care center’s business office.

 How is genetic counseling going to affect my insurance?